What is the Own New Rate Reducer scheme, and how does it work?

 What is the Own New Rate Reducer scheme?

-The Own New Rate Reducer scheme makes it cheaper to buy a new build home by helping homebuyers access mortgage rates that are much lower than traditional ones for the initial period.
+The Own New Rate Reducer scheme makes it cheaper to buy a new build home by helping homebuyers access mortgage rates that are much lower than traditional ones for an initial period.

 This scheme is open to first-time buyers and those planning to move.
-It helps them pay off more of the capital value of their mortgage and build up more equity in their home.
+It could help them get on the property ladder, pay off more of the capital value of their mortgage and build up more equity in their home.

-Own New work with over 60 homebuilders, including Barratt Developments, Bellway and Taylor Wimpey.
+Own New works with more than 150 homebuilders, including Barratt Homes, Bellway Homes and Taylor Wimpey.

 How much will I pay with the Own New Rate Reducer Scheme?

-The interest rates are higher if you have a higher LTV, which is the percentage of borrowing you have against your home.
+Interest rates are higher if you have a higher loan-to-value (LTV), which is the percentage of borrowing you have against your home.
 So, for example, with a 60% LTV mortgage, you own 40% of your home.

-However, you can save significantly compared to applying for a mortgage on the open market.
+With these mortgage deals, you can make significant savings compared to applying for a mortgage on the open market.

-The average two-year fixed mortgage rate for homebuyers with a 40% deposit is 4.65%, according to Rightmove.
+The average two-year fixed mortgage rate for homebuyers with a 40% deposit is 4.27% according to Rightmove (as of 21 February 2025).

-However, it’s worth stressing not everyone can access this rock-bottom rate.
+However, it’s worth stressing not everyone can access this rock-bottom rate - you would need to pass affordability and credit checks and have a large deposit to put down.

-Own New also offers the Deposit Drop scheme, currently available in the North East and Yorkshire, where you can buy a new build home with a 5% deposit and access competitive mortgage rates.
+Own New also offers the Deposit Drop scheme, where you can buy a new build home with a 5% deposit and access competitive mortgage rates.

 How does the Own New Rate Reducer scheme work?